akileez/eslint-config-marm/README.md

     }
 ```

-- curly warn only for multi or nest (This rule will most likely be turned off).
+- curly has been turned off!

 ```js
 // I have no standard style when it comes to curly braces on if statements.
 Though I tend